Water chemistry can be a mystery to some – and that’s why we have a FAQs page.

 This refers to pH, alkalinity, calcium hardness, and sanitizer levels.
-Proper balance makes the water clear, bright, gentle and comfortable to your skin, allows the sanitizer to operate at maximum efficiency, and reduces potential damage to the pool equipment.
-There is a simple home test or you can bring a sample into the store for computer analysis.
+Proper balance makes the water clear, bright, gentle and comfortable to your skin.
+It allows the sanitizer to operate at maximum efficiency, and reduces potential damage to the pool equipment.
+There is a simple home test or you can bring a sample into the store for a free computer analysis.

-Balanced water is comfortable to our skin and eyes, enhances the effectiveness of the sanitizer, and protects the pool and hot tub equipment from premature failure.
+Balanced water is comfortable to our skin and eyes.
+It enhances the effectiveness of the sanitizer, and protects the pool and hot tub equipment from premature failure.
 Always adjust Total Alkalinity first, then pH, then Calcium Hardness.

-If your pool is plaster, the water will begin to dissolve the surface creating a roughness called etching which supports algae growth.
+If your pool has a plaster surface, the water will begin to dissolve the surface creating a roughness called etching.
+Unfortunately, this will support algae growth.
 A similar result occurs in the grouting of tiled pools.
 Metals, pipe fittings and equipment corrode.
 O-rings and pump seals deteriorate.
 Vinyl liners become brittle.
 As corrosion occurs, sulphates are formed and released from the water onto the surfaces of the pool causing brown and black stains.
 Chlorine is lost into the atmosphere more quickly reducing sanitization.
-In addition, our eyes and nose will burn, swimwear is degraded and fades, and our skin gets dry and itchy.
+In addition, your eyes and nose burn, swimwear will degrade and fade, and your skin will get dry and itchy.

 Calcium in the water combines with carbonates and forms scale, just like a tea-pot.
 This calcification is seen most at the waterline, where it traps dust and dirt turning black over time.
-The water becomes cloudy and it loses its sparkle.
+The water then becomes cloudy and it loses its sparkle.
 The calcium carbonate tends to reduce the filtering efficiency of the sand in the pool filter eventually turning it hard.
-As the pH rises, the power of the chlorine is diminished.
-At a pH of 8.0, the pool can only use 20% of the chlorine thus 80% is wasted.
-In alkaline water, the swimmers can suffer too.
+As the pH rises, the power of the chlorine diminishes.
+At a pH of 8.0, the pool can only use 20% of the chlorine and therefore 80% is wasted.
+In alkaline water, the swimmers suffer too.
 Our eyes and nose may burn and our skin becomes dry and itchy.